 We believe that the mechanism of action of our product candidates, as well as the correlation between the intensity of the psychoactive effects and therapeutic outcomes, can be explained by recent observations regarding human brain functional connectivity, or FC, via so-called resting-state networks, or RSNs.
 These RSNs have been shown in academic studies to be responsible for various aspects of complex cognitive function, and it has been found that patients with mental disorders can have disturbed RSN connectivity.
 It has further been found that the administration of serotonergic psychedelics can lead to decreased connectivity within those RSNs.
-In addition, depending on the intensity of the short-term psychoactive effects, an increased reorganization of RSN activity can be observed following the experience, and this reorganization also correlates with treatment response.
+In addition, depending on the intensity of the short-term psychoactive effects, an increased reorganization of RSN activity can be observed following the experience, and we believe this reorganization could also correlate with treatment response.